marchaefner/jedit-CoffeeScriptSideKick/README.md

 # CoffeeScript SideKick Plugin for jEdit

-This [jEdit][] plugin provides a SideKick parser for the [CoffeeScript][] language.
+This [jEdit] plugin provides a SideKick parser for the [CoffeeScript] language.

 The SideKick tree represents (most) classes and functions according to their position in the source code.
 In Cakefiles, tasks will also be added to the tree.
 Errors encountered while parsing will be forwarded to ErrorList.

-This plugin uses a modified version of CoffeeScript 1.4.0 which runs inside the Rhino JavaScript engine.
+This plugin uses a modified version of CoffeeScript which runs inside the Rhino JavaScript engine.

 ## Installation